sawyer-greaves/lab-wiki-test/lab_equipment/UR5e.md

 ### Overriding Driver Default Configuration and Robot Description (URDF, SRDF, etc.)

 The UR robot driver packages contain launch files that set up and launch the driver and, if desired, the `move_group` node from MoveIt 2 for motion planning with UR robots.
 There are many launch files, but the most important ones are: `ur_control.launch.py` and `ur_moveit.launch.py`.
 As mentioned above, the package in which these files are found is not the same in each ROS 2 release (e.g. in ROS Foxy they are found in the `ur_bringup` package).
 These launch files use `xacro` and many YAML configuration files to produce a URDF (and an SRDF in the case of `ur_moveit.launch.py`) of the robot at runtime and are designed to accept many arguments that allow for limited changes to the configuration and robot description (e.g. specifying the robot IP address, changing the UDRF/SRDF files used, etc).
-Although overriding the configuration and robot description used by these launch files is not strictly necessary, it must be done to achieve accurate robot motion or if the robot has a custom end effector.
+Although overriding the configuration and robot description used by these launch files is not strictly necessary, it must be done to achieve accurate robot motion or if the robot has a custom end-effector.
 The following is a list of some reasons (not necessarily all of them) to override the default configuration:

 1. It is important to use calibrated kinematic parameters specific to the robot in use.
 The driver launch files obtain this calibration from a `default_kinematics.yaml` file found in the `config/ur5e/` directory of the *description package* they are told to use.
 This package defaults to the `ur_description` package which contains a `default_kinematics.yaml` file with a default calibration.
 A calibration file with parameters for a specific robot can be obtained using the `ur_calibration` package.
 Overriding the default file makes forward and inverse kinematics accurate.
 2. If an end-effector is attached to the robot (e.g. the [JIMEE][jimee]) you will need to modify the URDF of the robot.
 You will also likely want to modify the SRDF if motion planning with MoveIt is desired.
 Further, for some reason, adding collision obstacles to the MoveIt motion planning scene using the `PlanningSceneInterface` class has not worked as expected.
 As a workaround these obstacles can be added as links of the robot itself in the URDF.